Geometric Neural Network based on Phase Space for BCI-EEG decoding: Related Work

 \subsection{Machine Learning for EEG Decoding}

-In the domain of EEG decoding~\cite{casson2019wearable, King:2020}, translating brain activity into meaningful data has become increasingly dependent on machine learning (ML) methods~\cite{jayaram2018moabb, schirrmeister2017, roy2019deep, cedric2022benchmark, fucone:2022, biomarkers:2023,braindecoding:2024}.
+In the domain of EEG decoding~\cite{casson2019wearable, King:2020}, translating brain activity into meaningful data has become increasingly dependent on machine learning (ML) methods~\cite{jayaram2018moabb, schirrmeister2017, roy2019deep, cedric2022benchmark, fucone:2022, biomarkers:2023,braindecoding:2024, ouahidi2023strong, wimpff2024eeg, ouahidi2024unsupervised}.
 However, here, we diverge by focusing on deep learning techniques instead of a broad ML spectrum, moving beyond mere method comparison to introduce a novel EEG decoding approach.

 \citet{schirrmeister2017} demonstrated that Deep Learning (DL) approaches, specifically \emph{ShallowNet} and \emph{DeepNet} can perform on par with conventional machine learning in decoding raw EEG data and can be trained end-to-end, eliminating several feature extraction steps.
 The application of DL algorithms enhances the generalization capability, enabling it to handle the inherent variability present in EEG signals effectively.
 This applicability of DL for EEG data is further corroborated by~\cite{lawhern2018eegnet, ingolfsson2020eegtcnet, salami2022eeg, chen2022toward, cedric2022benchmark}.
 Despite their effectiveness, these DL approaches demand extensive parameter tuning, high power consumption, and large datasets for thorough evaluation.
 In contrast, our study proposes a streamlined approach, leveraging Riemannian geometry and functional connectivity derivatives, which are less demanding in terms of parameters, enhancing both efficiency and scalability.
+The efficiency and scalability stems from the geometric transformation these methods apply, which reduces the temporal signal's dimensionality from channel and time dimensions to channel-by-channel dimensions.